Toucaan/toucaan.docs/blog/2023-04-01-using-git-submodules-as-package-manager/index.md

 By default, the `.gitmodules` file references its source repository (the master Toucaan repository on GitHub) using an absolute `https` url.

-I usually change this url to a relative one, to allow both `ssh` and `https` type of authentication, and also to point the installed submodule to a private repository within my organization first, like so:
+I usually change this url to a relative one, like so:
 ```
 [submodule "app/assets/stylesheets/toucaan"]
 	path = app/assets/stylesheets/toucaan
 	url = ../toucaan.git 👈🏻
 ```

+This allows git authentication with both `ssh` and `https`, and it also helps me to point the installed submodule to a private repository within my organization.

-Then I sync up all the submodule(s) and check-in the edited `.gitmodules` to my project.
-This step ensures that I have a full copy of all the submodules that my project at my organization privately and that the modules are synced as well with the main project at root.
+Then I sync up all the submodule(s) that project uses and check-in the edited `.gitmodules` file into the main project.
+This step ensures that my organization has a full copy of all the submodules of the project privately and also syncs the module with the main repository.

 ```git
 $ git submodule sync
 $ git submodule update --init --recursive --remote
 ```

-### Setting Up A Private Repository
+### Branch Naming Convention

-To do this I step inside the `toucaan` submodule that was checked out inside the `MyProject` repo and create a new branch called `MyProject` of Toucaan to keep all the future changes specific to `MyProject` in `toucaan` at one place.
-Then save the submodule with all the local code into the freshly created empty and private repository in my GitHub organization, like so:
+For the Toucaan submodule, I step inside the `toucaan` folder inside `MyProject` and create a new branch called `MyProject` of Toucaan to keep all the app-specific changes relevant to `MyProject` in that branch.

+For example, in our rails app [Bubblin](https://bubblin.io) all submodules have a branch named `bubblin` to push production level code into.
+This way, we can leave the `master` or `main` branch of the submodule up to the maintainers for updates.

+Basically, these steps:

 ```git
 $ cd ./MyProject/assets/stylesheets/toucaan/